RDA-DMP-Common/RDA-DMP-Common-Standard/docs/index.md

 Specifies the party which can provide any information on the DMP.
 This is not necessarily the DMP creator, and can be a person or an organisation.

 <h3>Contributor</h3>
-For listing all parties which are involved in the process of creating or managing this DMP.
+For listing all parties involved in the process of the data management described by this DMP, and those parties involved in the creation and management of the DMP itself.

 <h3>Cost</h3>
 Provides a list of costs related to data management.